jiahaoxiang2000/prompts/report.prompt.md

 - Use clear, concise academic language
 - Avoid colloquialisms and informal expressions
 - Organize content logically with proper transitions
-- Emphasize key findings and contributions, use the \red{} \blue{} commands to highlight important points, only the most important points should be highlighted
+- Emphasize key findings and contributions, use the #redt #bluet commands to highlight important points, only the most important points should be highlighted
 - Use passive voice appropriately for academic writing
 - Include precise technical terminology, Ensure clarity and conciseness in technical explanations
-- not use the \itemize and \enumerate environments; use paragraphs instead